 Note that the function paragraph of a bill drafted to an Annotated Code section with a delayed effective date must contain a fifth line that refers to the Chapter law that enacted the Annotated Code section.
 For a discussion and an example of the use of a fifth line, see p.
-Error!
-Bookmark not defined.96, "Annotated Code Provision with a Delayed Effective Date."
+96, "Annotated Code Provision with a Delayed Effective Date."
 (See also p.
-209, "Drafting to Provision with a Delayed Effective Date.")
+214, "Drafting to Provision with a Delayed Effective Date.")